 - Preheat a non-stick skillet or electric griddle over medium heat.

-- Serve warm with maple syrup and any other toppings you enjoy, such as vegan yogurt, butter, fresh berries, or nut/seed butter.
+- Serve warm with maple syrup and any other toppings you enjoy, such as vegan butter, yogurt, fresh berries, or nut/seed butter.

 Notes